Reducing fixed overhead expenses will lead to a direct improvement in profits. Each dollar saved in overhead expense is a dollar added to profits.

 This is the digital age.
 Is there administrative work or specialty tasks that could be performed by employees working from home?

 You could cut down on rental costs for office space.
-Employees make accept lower salaries for increased freedom and no commuting costs.
+Employees may accept lower salaries for increased freedom and no commuting costs.

 We also are in the age of the “gig” economy: Freelancers are available for just about any task needed for your business.
 With contract workers you have the flexibility to hire and fire as needed.